Yosemite in April - The Best Time to Visit the Valley

 So Why Is April a great time to visit Yosemite?

 Visiting Yosemite in April is a great idea for a bunch of reasons, but the lack of crowds is the biggest advantage.
 While there are still tourists, It is a world famous national park after all, it's practically a deserted compared to the peak summer months.
-In April driving around the Yosemite Valley loop takes only 20 minutes, compare that to the several hours it can take in July and August.
+In April driving around the Yosemite Valley loop takes only 20 minutes.
+Compare that to the several hours it can take in July and August when stuck in a traffic jam as visitors fight for parking.
 I don’t know about you but I’m not a fan of sitting in traffic when visiting a national park.
 Not having to worry about traffic is a huge advantage, and it's easier to find peace and tranquility when exploring on foot.
 Additionally, camping is easier in April, but it's still recommended to make reservations in advance.

 Weather in Yosemite in April